Zhengding County: Hua Pagoda

-The Hua Pagoda (Hua Ta, lit.: Flower Pagoda, part of Guanghui Temple (广惠寺 (Guǎnghuì Sì)), in the south of Zhengding) is a four-storey brick building with an unconventional shape and a total height of approximately 40 meters.
+The Guanghui Temple Huatai Pagoda, called the Hua Pagoda (Hua Ta, lit.: Flower Pagoda, part of Guanghui Temple (广惠寺 (Guǎnghuì Sì)), in the south of Zhengding) is a four-storey brick building with an unconventional shape and a total height of approximately 40 meters.
 While the lower three storeys have an octagonal floor plan, the fourth storey has a circular layout over which the walls taper towards the tip giving the storey a conical shape.
 On the outside, this storey is richly decorated with carvings of Buddhas, elephants, and aquatic animals.
 Another unusual feature of the Hua Pagoda or four small attached buildings, which are pagodas themselves and crowned with an egg-shaped tip.
 These were once lost but have recently been completely restored.
-The Hua Pagoda was first erected during the Tang Dynasty.
-The present-day structure dates back to a rebuilt during the time of the Jin Dynasty.
+The Hua Pagoda was first erected during the Tang dynasty.
+The present-day structure dates back to a rebuilt during the time of the Jin dynasty.

-Other historical monuments
+Bixi

 In June 2000, a gigantic bixi turtle was unearthed in Zhengding's Fuqian Street (府前街).
 The stone turtle, which originally must have supported a similarly giant stone tablet, is 8.4 m long, 3.2 m wide, and 2.6 m tall, and weighs 107 tons.
 It is estimated to be around 1200 years old.
 It has since been moved to Kaiyuan Temple.